ArielCyber/AI_Model_Steganalysis/README.md

 # AI_Model_Steganalysis
 Steganography and Steganalysis framework for pytorch models, serves as a codebase for a pending article.

 *!!
-Code in this repository is available for non-commercial use with a patent pending.*
+Code in this repository is available for non-commercial use.
+This work is under US Provisional Patent Application No. 63/524,681*

 ### Usage
 Follow the instructions in run_experiments.ipynb